cristhianjaramillo/cristhianjaramillo.github.io/_pages/about.md

 📚 I have also been involved directing academic journals in Latin America such as [Elecciones](https://revistas.onpe.gob.pe/index.php/elecciones) and [Politai](https://revistas.pucp.edu.pe/index.php/politai), contributing to their visibility in academic circles.

-🏅 Thanks to my efforts, I have been fortunate to receive grants, scholarships, and awards recognizing my academic achievements.
-Notable among these are the Beca Generación Bicentenario Scholarship, the Solidarity Academic Encouragement Scholarships (BEAS), and the Colegio Mayor Secundario Presidente del Perú Scholarship.
-These recognitions have significantly supported my academic journey.

 ✨ Beyond my academic work, I hold a profound fascination for art, particularly paintings stemming from the Impressionist movement.
 I frequently curate and share artworks that catch my attention on my [Art Blog](https://artchronicles.tumblr.com/). ♟️Additionally, while I do not compete at a professional level, I find immense joy in playing chess and am an enthusiastic spectator of the game.